Gill-Bates/xROCKY/Readme.md

 > *xray* + *blocky* = `xROCKY`

+## ☕ Why yet another VPN solution?
+There are many well established VPN projects.
+Be it Wireguard, OpenVPN, IPsec or ocServ.
+Why xray (the technical basis of xROCKY) now?

+All of the VPN solutions mentioned have the limitation that they rely on port sharing.
+Wireguard, for example, relies entirely on UDP.
+Anyone who travels to many hotspots will have noticed that often only HTTP/S (80/443) is enabled.

+**The motivation behind this project is to provide a VPN service that works entirely over HTTPS (443/tcp).** There is also strong traffic obfuscation to avoid censorship (which is probably less of a problem in western countries).
+But it is better to have than to need. 🙂

 ## ✨ Features
 - 🛡️ VPN with Xray-core: *Secure, private, and ultra-fast.*
 - 🔐 Invisible to Detect: *Using Xray + VLESS + Reality + xtls-rprx-vision*